samboy/MaraDNS/README.md

    I wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.
-Now that I’m working as a professional software developer, the program is finished: I only provide bug fixes and other basic maintenance unless I’m getting paid.
+Now that I’m working as a professional software developer, I have much less time to devote to MaraDNS.

-   Since MaraDNS is open source, there is nothing stopping anyone from forking this repository and implementing new features; I ask such users to please not call any such forks “MaraDNS”.
+   Since MaraDNS is open source, there is nothing stopping anyone from forking this repository; I ask such users to please not call any such forks “MaraDNS”.

 ## Table of contents